MartinLei/arimaa_scala/README.md

 ## bug
 - trap undo, no tile gets respawn
 - get trap, although its own tile to hold it (push it on trap)
-- empty coordinates get "is not your tile"